18F/ED-API-Program/deliverables/github-guidance.md

-# _A template for GitHub guidance that can be used by an agenc _
+# _A template for GitHub guidance that can be used by an agency_

 # Using GitHub